-- Use existing information as a starting point, talk to parents, look at samples of work, pupil progress meetings, knowledge of child from previous setting or teacher - Highlight pupil's areas of skill to support their access to the curriculum and motivate their involvement in class activities - Use baseline assessment to identify what a pupil knows, understands and can do - Ensure that ongoing observation/assessment provides feedback so that assessments form the basis of next steps - Set up class based intervention groups/ individual support - Involve the parents in discussions and inform them of planned interventions - Involve the pupil - Moderate work within the year group team and discuss individual needs - Teachers will have high expectations for the pupil's progress - Use of National Curriculum programmes of study, effective management, ethos, learning environment and curriculum arrangements - Differentiation will match planning and learning to individual needs - Take responsibility for planning and overseeing any interventions or support arrangements to address the pupil's learning difficulties - Interventions are recorded on the class provision map, maintained by the SENDCO
+- Use existing information as a starting point, talk to parents, look at samples of work, pupil progress meetings, knowledge of child from previous setting or teacher - Highlight pupil's areas of skill to support their access to the curriculum and motivate their involvement in class activities - Use baseline assessment to identify what a pupil knows, understands and can do - Ensure that ongoing observation/assessment provides feedback so that assessments form the basis of next steps - Set up class based intervention groups/ individual support - Involve the parents in discussions and inform them of planned interventions - Involve the pupil - Moderate work within the year group team and discuss individual needs - Teachers will have high expectations for the pupil's progress - Use of National Curriculum programmes of study, effective management, ethos, learning environment and curriculum arrangements - Differentiation will match planning and learning to individual needs - Take responsibility for planning and overseeing any interventions or support arrangements to address the pupil's learning difficulties - Interventions are recorded on the class provision map, maintained by the SENDCO with the support of Phase leaders and Year Group Leaders

 Teachers will monitor, assess and record the pupil's progress and will identify those pupils not making sufficient progress despite the appropriate, quality support and teaching.
-At this point the SENDCO is consulted, as to whether the pupil should be placed on the school's SEN register.
+At this point the class teacher completes a 'Raising concern form' which is shared with parents then the SENDCO is consulted, next steps are agreed.